I Thought I Had It Down: How I Discovered The Power of Nervous System Mangement (Part 1)

 This is a critical shift in awareness.
 Recognizing the alarm state of the nervous system brings attention to what's really happening in our minds and bodies, rather than continuing to ignore it.

 This is why somatic therapies — body-based practices — are gaining recognition in the treatment of anxiety, depression, and even physical illness.
 When it comes to these conditions, it’s essential to address "the part of us that doesn’t feel safe" first.
 Before we can make changes or move forward, our nervous system must be calmed and regulated.
+There needs to be a sense of saftey.
+This is the meaning of trauma-informed.

 What I Missed in My Healing Journey